 Your photos are not just photos.
 They include metadata as well.
 And geolocation can be included in the metadata.

-Of course, geolocation of a photo helps you remember the location where it was taken.
+Of course, the geolocation of a photo helps you remember the location where it was taken.
 Sometimes, you cannot recall the location of an old photo.
 Such metadata are helpful.

 So, for most Galaxy S20 owners, it is recommended to turn on the location services for your camera apps so that the location info is saved in the photo.